 South Tipperary General Hospital

-Our wonderful Play Specialist Carol works with children to ease the burden of attending St John’s Day Ward for chemotherapy and other invasive treatments, offering stimulation and support when it is needed most.
+The wonderful Play Specialists work with children to ease the burden of attending St John’s Day Ward for chemotherapy and other invasive treatments, offering stimulation and support when it is needed most.

 How to access the programme